Sound 2 Light V2

 The world behind S2L

-S2L is developed in C++ using Embarcadero C++ Builder CX 10.2 and with its built in skin support.
+S2L is developed in C++ using Embarcadero C++ Builder CX 10 with its built in skin support.

 Comments, bug reports and love